jillibus/Credit_Risk_Analysis/README.md

 ### Over Sampling

-Using the RandomOverSampler, I resampled the X and Y data, and the Counter returned an equal paring.
+Using the **RandomOverSampler**, I resampled the X and Y data, and the Counter returned an equal paring.
 ```
 from imblearn.over_sampling import RandomOverSampler